USDA-NRCS/Wetland-Tools---ArcGIS-Pro/README.md

 - ..\NRCS_Wetland_Tools_Pro\SUPPORT\python_packages (this is a new folder with all new contents)
 - ..\NRCS_Wetland_Tools_Pro\SUPPORT\SUPPORT.gdb
 - ..\NRCS_Wetland_Tools_Pro\SUPPORT\Templates (all files in this folder that supported R were removed or replaced, except for NAD_Address.xlsx and NRCS_Address.xlsx)
-- ..\NRCS_Wetland_Tools_Pro\SUPPORT\Templates\NAD_Address.xlsx (the TOLLFREE column name in this spreadsheet was corrected from the previously incorrect TOOLFREE)
+- ..\NRCS_Wetland_Tools_Pro\SUPPORT\Templates\NAD_Address.xlsx

 ### Tips on Updating
 Version 2.0.0 is a new version release.
-It is recommended to completely replace existing installation folders and contents with only a few exceptions (outlined below).
-State Tool Administrators should download the new version, customize it (per the guidance in the State Tool Administrator Guide), and the provide their customized version of the tool to users in their state.
+It is recommended to completely replace existing installation folders and contents, except for the NRCS_Address.xlsx file.
+State Tool Administrators should download the new version, customize it (per the guidance in the State Tool Administrator Guide), create new templates from the updated Blank templates, import the transferred NRCS_Address.xlsx table, and then provide their customized version of the tool to users in their state.

-Close any ArcGIS Pro projects for the WC Tools before installing the new version.

-APRX Templates from v1.0.4 or later are only marginally compatible with this new release.
-Existing templates or APRX files from any 1.x version of the tools will work, except for the Base Map.
-Therefore, you must rebuild new state templates from the updated Blank templates provided in version 2.0.0 before deploying to your users.
+- States that are adopting the tool for the first time at version 2.0.0 or later do not need to be concerned with any update notes related to transferring or correcting anything from version 1.x of the tools.
+Instead, the State Tool Administrator for those states can follow the instructions in the *State Tool Administrator Guide* found in the *Docs* folder, and then provide the complete set of the tools and their modified files to their state's users.

-The NRCS Address spreadsheet's format from 1.0.4 or later has NOT changed.
+- The NRCS Address spreadsheet's format from 1.0.4 or later has NOT changed.
 You can use your existing 1.0.4 or later NRCS Address spreadsheet if you've already customized it.
 Make a copy of your existing NRCS Address spreadsheet outside of the install folder, install the new version, and then restore your custom NRCS Address spreadsheet in the standard location within the install folder.

-APRX templates or spreadsheets from version 1.0.3 or earlier should not be brought forward into this version and should instead be rebuilt using the template files provided by the latest install.
+For version 2.0.0, you must also open a tool template, run the *Import Office Address Tables* tool in the *F. Utilities* toolset, and then close the tool template without saving, prior to distribution in your state.

+- APRX Templates or files from any 1.x version of the tools will work in version 2.0.0 of the tools, except for the *Validate Sampling Units* and *Export Base Map* tools.
+The Base Map layout has been modified.
+Therefore, State Tool Administrators must rebuild new state templates from the updated Blank templates provided in version 2.0.0 and then provided their new templates in subsequent deployments to their users.

+### Importing the New Base Map to Existing Projects
-Existing projects that were created from versions 1.0.4 to 1.1.0 are compatible with the new 2.0.0 version in all ways EXCEPT FOR the old Base Map.
-In this scenario, to restore Base Map functionality, the user would have to import the new Base Map layout file with the below steps.
-These steps are ONLY recommended for existing projects that were started BEFORE a user upgraded version to 2.0.0 tools and ONLY if they have at least version 2.0.0 of the tools.
-For any new requests, it is recommended to start from new templates provided in the new tools (or from new templates provided by the State Tool Administrator).
+Due to the changes related to the Base Map, existing projects created under any 1.x version of the tools *can* be made to work by importing the new Base Map layout file (PAGX) from the *Installed_Templates* folder, per the following procedure.
+The following procedure is *only* recommended for existing work projects that were not complete at the time a user updates to the new tool.
+These steps are ONLY recommended for existing projects that were started BEFORE a user upgraded version to 2.0.0 tools and ONLY if the user now has at least version 2.0.0 of the WC Tool.

 - Open the existing template or APRX.
 - In Catalog, expand Layouts.